Analysis of Social and Economic Processes (ASEP)

 Director: Prof. Alberta Andreotti

-Deputy Director: Prof. Giuseppe Vittucci Marzetti
+Deputy Director: Prof. Marco Terraneo

 The ASEP faculty’s research interests cover a wide range of theoretical, methodological, and empirical topics, including consumption, culture and cultural change, demographic transitions, deviance, education, ethnicity, family, game theory, gender, interethnic relations, labor market, migration processes, multiple deprivation, network analysis, policy evaluation, research design and methods, social change, social inequality, social theory, social work, subjective well-being, youth.